 Why the Results of Double-Blind Studies are Suspect*

-Double-blind, placebo-controlled experiments are widely regarded by the scientific community as the most legitimate method of testing the efficacy of pharmaceuticals.
+Double-blind, placebo-controlled studies are widely regarded by the scientific community as the “gold standard” for testing the efficacy of pharmaceuticals.
 In fact, the effectiveness of a potential medication is not considered to have been adequately demonstrated unless it is so tested.
-A double-blind experiment is one in which neither the subjects nor the experimenter knows to whom the actual drug or placebo** has been administered.
-The reason for this reciprocal concealment is that every scientific experiment requires a control group, which is treated the same in every respect as the experimental group except in that the control group does not receive the active principle to be tested.
-It is accepted that double-blind experiments are a scientific way of correcting for the placebo effect.
+A double-blind study is so-called because neither the subjects nor the experimenters know to whom the actual drug or placebo** has been administered.
+The reason for this reciprocal concealment is that every scientific study requires a control group, which is treated the same in every respect as the experimental group except for receiving the active principal being tested.
+To offset the placebo effect, control-group members are given sugar pills, which have insignificant physiological effects.
+Those receiving the pharmaceutical, however, are likely to experience non-negligible side effects such as dry mouth, dizziness, headache, diarrhea, etc. Therefore, the placebo effect (recoveries arising just from subjects’ perceptions that their ailments are being treated) would be expected to be stronger for those receiving the pharmaceutical, flawing such a study.

 *From Robert Chuckrow, The Intelligent Dieter’s Guide, Rising Mist Publications, Briarcliff Manor, NY, 1997.